canadice/shl/README.md

-# shl
+# Github for SHL data analysis
-A repository for scripts using data coming from the new SHL Index API.
+A repository for scripts analyzing data from the SHL, containing scripts for the new API and older web-scrapers.

 # How to use?
 1. Download or branch the current repository.